Chase Oliver 2024 presidential campaign: Criticism

 Oliver has been criticized by some conservative pundits as being "woke".
 His nomination was considered polarizing within the Libertarian Party, with members of the Mises Caucus declaring their opposition.
 This led state parties to refuse to add him to the ballot, such as the Libertarian Party of Colorado which tried to place independent candidate Robert F. Kennedy Jr. on the Libertarian ballot line instead.
 The Libertarian Party Secretary Caryn Harlos sent Certificates of Nomination to state secretaries of state herself, and Oliver gained ballot access in Colorado as well, against the wishes of state party leadership.
 This and other disputes with Harlos led to the Libertarian National Committee initiating proceedings to remove her from office, which has been opposed by many non-Mises Libertarians.

-In September 2024, Oliver criticized the Libertarian Party of New Hampshire's X account for calling for the murder of Democratic nominee Kamala Harris.
-In response, the party's account referred to Oliver with the homophobic slur "faggot" and labeled him an "infiltrating leftist snake".
+In September 2024, Oliver condemned a post by Libertarian Party of New Hampshire's X account which appeared to favorably consider the prospect of someone murdering Democratic nominee Kamala Harris.
+In response, the party's account called Oliver a "faggot" and labeled him an "infiltrating leftist snake".